solar gardens press releases

 The Solar Gardens Institute supports the rapidly growing community energy movement.
 The Web site includes news articles, an extensive FAQ, and a list of applicable laws and local organizations by state.
 The Solar Gardens Institute will offer workshops and conferences on and off line, and help to ensure the organizational, financial and technical soundness of community energy facilities.

-The Institute’s headquarters in Westminster, Colo., has a roof-mounted solar garden with 48 panels on the roof.
+The Institute’s headquarters in Westminster, Colo., has a roof-mounted solar array with 48 panels.

 Ten subscribers within the office building and the surrounding community will be able to purchase one kilowatt each of electricity.
 The Institute’s headquarters will serve as a test bed for software and best practices as Colorado prepares for larger facilities.
 It is managed by The Solar Panel Hosting Company, www.solarpanelhosting.com, which coordinates the development and management of solar gardens.